May 18, 2023

 Growing trees in vertical farms

-Vertical farming systems are ideal for producing tree seedlings because they provide exact control over growing factors such as light, temperature, humidity and nutrient levels.
-This is especially advantageous for young seedlings, which are more vulnerable to external stresses and can benefit from a completely controlled, stable growing environment.
+Vertical farming systems are ideal for growing tree seedlings as they provide pinpoint control over factors such as light, temperature, humidity and nutrient levels.
+This is especially advantageous for young seedlings, who are more vulnerable to external stresses and can benefit from a completely controlled, stable growing environment.

-Growing tree seedlings in a vertical farm can also result in improved yields as the growing area is stacked vertically, more plants per square metre may be grown than with standard seedling growing methods.
+Growing tree seedlings in a vertical farm can also result in improved yields as the growing area is stacked vertically.
+This means more plants per square metre can be grown than with standard seedling growing methods.

 Growing medicinal plants in vertical farms